TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Limitations of TreeLoc++

 \section{Limitations of TreeLoc++}

-\textbf{Failure Cases in Open Areas:} TreeLoc++ performance varies significantly between the open areas and deep-forest regions.
+\textbf{Failure Cases in Open Areas:} TreeLoc++ performance varies substantially between the open areas and deep-forest regions.
 In the open areas of \texttt{Karawatha03}, tree observations tend to be sparse and distant, providing insufficient geometric constraints for robust localization as shown in \figref{fig:localization_failure}.
 This often leads to degraded downstream pose estimation.
-However, in deep forests, the density of nearby trunks allows the system to achieve highly successful localization through stable correspondences.
-While TreeLoc++ is environment-dependent, it naturally complements GNSS: open areas typically offer strong GNSS reception thanks to the lack of canopy obstruction, whereas dense forests provide richer geometric features for reliable localization when GNSS becomes unreliable.
+However, in deep forests, the density of nearby trunks allows the system to achieve highly successful localization through stable correspondences. {As also shown in \figref{fig:tree_count}, the average inter-session results across all pairs in \texttt{Karawatha} indicate that recall decreases when only a small number of trees are available, and gradually recovers as tree density increases.
+In contrast, F1 score and AUC degrade much less, suggesting that TreeLoc++ can still evaluate candidate matches precisely even in sparse scenes.} While TreeLoc++ is environment-dependent, it naturally complements GNSS: open areas typically offer strong GNSS reception thanks to the lack of canopy obstruction, whereas dense forests provide richer geometric features for reliable localization when GNSS becomes unreliable.
 This suggests a practical deployment strategy that uses GNSS in open areas and switches to TreeLoc++ as tree density increases.

 \textbf{Inaccurate Base Height under Terrain Occlusion:} TreeLoc++ relies on estimated base heights for full 6-DoF alignment, so base height errors can destabilize roll, pitch, and height refinement.
 As shown in \figref{fig:inaccurate_height}, this occurs when limited sensor FoV or severe occlusions prevent sufficient terrain observations around a tree.
 In such cases, the base height must be approximated from nearby data, which can deviate from the true value.
 This issue is more pronounced in local inventory mode due to limited payload coverage.
 In contrast, global inventory mode mitigates it by leveraging all explored payloads during tree reconstruction, providing broader multi-view coverage for base height estimation.
 Nevertheless, the practical impact is marginal: the error increase from 3-DoF to 6-DoF alignment remains at the centimeter level with stable rotation error.
-Furthermore, RANSAC-based filtering effectively rejects base height outliers, as supported by results in \tabref{tab:wild_places_results} and Appendix~E.
+Furthermore, RANSAC-based filtering effectively rejects base height outliers, as supported by results in \tabref{tab:wild_places_results} and Appendix~C.